zebity/an5/README.md

 an5 - is a network modelling language designed to allow description and processing and simulation of networks

-The lanuage syntax is derived from java but without any methods So it is data definition only, with 'define' schema defintion
+The language syntax is derived from java but without any methods So it is data definition only, with 'define' for schema defintion

 Parser is written with ANTLR